anvetsu/reo/docs/recip.md

 ; [10 34 5 1 2 3]
 ```

-Atomic values are automatically converted to a list:
+Atomic values are automatically converted to a sequence:

 ```rust
 ?
 100#xs